 The areas that need the most attention in precast parking structure construction are often the joints.
 Usually the joints, the most vulnerable parts of the structure, pose the most deterioration risk.
 Joint sealants can be used to waterproof these areas, but without continued upkeep, it’s easy for water to seep in at these connection points, especially as the joint sealants break down over time due to exposure to the elements.
 Thus, regularly inspecting and replacing waterproofing methods should be on everyone’s preventive maintenance list for precast parking structures.

 When considering structural issues, the joints are a common culprit again.
 The interfaces and connections between the segments can be subject to wear and deterioration.
 Thermal expansion and contraction, dynamic loading from excessive vehicle speed and exposure from failed sealants can cause significant damage to embedded connections.
 These problems can be identified during a routine inspection.
 For structural repairs, engineers and contractors must work closely together to identify the root problem and then design and implement an engineering solution.

 - Internal concrete failure

-It can be difficult to recognize the signs of deterioration in your garage, especially when many issues begin below the surface.
-But routine inspections and assessments by an experienced parking structure engineering team often catch these problems before major repairs are necessary.
-Whether you have a cast-in-place or precast concrete parking structure, you’ll want to continue preventive maintenance activities by monitoring for cracks, leaks, rust and other structural issues throughout your garage’s service life.
+Whether you have steel parking structures or garages made of concrete, it can be difficult to recognize the signs of deterioration, especially when many issues begin below the surface.
+But routine inspections and assessments of your concrete garage by an experienced parking structure engineering team often catch these problems before major repairs are necessary.
+For any cast-in-place or precast concrete parking structure, you’ll want to continue preventive maintenance activities by monitoring for cracks, leaks, rust and other structural issues throughout your garage’s service life.